 If you are contemplating an upgrade to your audio system, you may want to consider the addition of subwoofers.
 Not only can subwoofers extend the bass response of your system, but they also may lower distortion as well, by reducing the acoustic demands on your main speakers.
-Soundstage rendition might also be improved by the additional low frequency localization cues stereo subwoofers may provide.
+Soundstage rendition might also be improved by the additional low-frequency localization cues stereo subwoofers may provide.
 In this brief article, we will explore both the advantages and disadvantages of adding a subwoofer to your system.

 The most difficult range of the frequency spectrum for a loudspeaker to reproduce is the bass.
 To create sound, the speakers must move air.
-Powerful and extended bass reproduction requires moving a lot of air, and that is an expensive proposal.
-Consequently this is the area most often sacrificed in the fight to maintain a price point.
+Powerful and extended bass reproduction requires moving a lot of air, and that is an expensive proposition.
+Consequently, this is the area most often sacrificed in the fight to maintain a price point.
 Large drivers and physically imposing enclosures are requisite if we seek extended low-end.

-Most all moderately sized dynamic speakers (and virtually all planar designs) suffer from the lack of true bass extension.
+Most moderately sized dynamic speakers (and virtually all planar designs) suffer from the lack of true bass extension.
 It is very difficult and expensive to design a really good full-range system with state of the art bass reproduction.
 Many listeners feel that only a handful of extremely expensive, monolithic speakers are capable of truly full-range performance, doing justice to the bottom octave of reproduced music.
-To achieve truly extended low bass response with most speakers requires the addition a good subwoofer system.
+To achieve truly extended low bass response with most speakers requires the addition of a good subwoofer system.

 For those reasons, subwoofers have become commonplace.
 In many ways, it makes good sense to purposely design a speaker to reproduce only the bass range.
 You can use a large (or multiple smaller) drivers, an enclosure not limited by size or layout and the ability to add a dedicated, high-power amplifier.

 In my opinion, significant improvements in the art of subwoofer design have been achieved in recent years.
 In times past, subwoofers were slow, slovenly beasts that were hard to control and even harder to integrate into an audio system, especially those systems employing faster planar speakers.
-The arrival of new designs employing advanced electronic servo-control and dedicated amplification, has led to a real revolution in subwoofer design.
+The arrival of new designs employing advanced electronic servo-control and dedicated amplification has led to a real revolution in subwoofer design.
 Consequently quality has improved immensely.
 Several manufacturers compete in this arena, offering superb products reflecting a wide range of prices.

 When setting up speakers, you’ve likely noticed that the ideal location for soundstage/tonality, is not the best position for bass.
 The position we ultimately choose is usually a compromise.
 With separate main speakers and subwoofers, we have the freedom to locate each in a more ideal position, using the room to our advantage, especially in the case of the subwoofers where room boundary effects can be used to our benefit.